-Following last year’s General Election, Scottish Tories were quick to proclaim that they would “champion the Scottish national interest” at Westminster.
-The reality has been very different.
+Following last year’s General Election, Scottish Tory leader Ruth Davidson promised to “champion the Scottish national interest” at Westminster.
+But the reality has been very different.

-The Scottish Secretary has failed to deliver on promise after promise to Scotland.
+Scottish Secretary David Mundell and Davidson have failed to deliver on promise after promise to Scotland.
 In Westminster, as in Holyrood, the Tories have shown that they will hold the party line whatever the cost to Scotland.

 Here are just some of the ways the Tories have let down rural Scotland.